- Getting there and getting around

 During World War II the American and Australian armies used this area.
 Camps were set up on nearby beaches and the Quarantine Station was used as a hospital.
 Visitors can discover more about the station's history at the historic display.

 Set in a landscape of open woodland and rocky shores, the park protects a variety of animal and plant life and is a gateway to the recreational Cape Pallarenda Trails.

-Camping is not permitted in Cape Pallarenda Regional Park.
+Camping is not permitted in Cape Pallarenda Conservation Park.